Discipline and Dismissal of Classified Employees

 The purpose of this policy is to provide a procedure for the discipline and dismissal of classified employees who are subject to its provisions.
 Classified employees are at-will employees who serve without tenure.
 No provision of the policy and procedures that follows shall confer rights to employees that are contrary to the employment-at-will doctrine.

 The policy and procedures described herein apply to conduct or job performance of a classified employee that results in a management decision to impose a formal disciplinary action.
-A formal disciplinary action is either demotion, suspension without pay for a period not to exceed 30 calendar days, or termination of employment.
+Formal disciplinary actions must be approved by Human Resources – Employee Relations (“Employee Relations”).

-The formal disciplinary actions described herein are those appropriate for significant performance and/or conduct problems.
+The formal disciplinary actions defined in this policy are those appropriate for significant performance and/or conduct problems.
 Supervisors are expected to impose these disciplinary actions for poor work performance and/or unacceptable conduct.
-These actions must be documented in an employee's official personnel file.
-Demotions, suspensions without pay and terminations may be appealed by the employee within the provisions of this policy.
+Formal disciplinary action may be appealed by the employee within the provisions of this policy.

 The policy and procedures described herein do not apply to:

-- employees suspended with pay pending an investigation;
+- employees placed on paid administrative leave pending an investigation;

 - employees who have not successfully completed the probationary period;